nkern/Astro_9/docs/index.md

 ----
 **Description**:
 <br>
 Astro 9: Python Programming in Astronomy is an introductory course in scientific programming with Python.
-It is aimed to benefit undergraduate students interested in learning programming skills useful for research in the physical sciences, with an emphasis on physics and astrophysics.
+It is aimed to benefit undergraduate students interested in learning programming skills useful for research in the physical sciences, with a contextual emphasis on physics and astrophysics.
 The course assumes no previous background in either the Python language or computer programming in general.
-We will begin by covering the basics of computer programming and Pythonic abstractions, and will then explore numerical modeling in astrophysical contexts and analysis of astronomical data sets.
+We will begin by covering the basics of computer programming and the Python language.
+We will then study more advanced Python structures, and will eventually apply these topics to numerical modeling in astrophysical contexts and analysis of astronomical data sets.

 **Location**:
 <br>